 Before we dive into some motives behind why our felines knead their humans, we need to understand, ‘what is cat kneading?’

 Kneading is a soft, rhythmic motion during which felines will shift their paws in and out of a soft surface, alternating between feet.
-It’s often referred to as ‘making biscuits’ as the action appears to look like they’re kneading dough.
+It’s often referred to as ‘making biscuits’ as the action looks like they’re kneading dough.

 It’s typical behavior in both kittens and adult felines alike.
 Some cats purr away and knead contentedly when being petted, and some may also perform the actions at random.